- Your State

 “If other schools are upping the ante and the bar gets raised, then that bar is going to raise the culture of education statewide,” said Rabbi Scheinerman.
 “It just holds people more accountable rather than having people circle their wagons.”

-Raising the culture of education is exactly what Hebrew Day School is doing with its record of academic excellence and its unique Jewish studies program.
+Raising the culture of education is exactly what Hebrew Day School is doing with its record of academic excellence and unique Jewish studies program.
 And that’s helping kids find happiness in Rhode Island!